 - Height and weight — to calculate body mass index as a measure of obesity

-- Waist — a measure of abdominal obesity and an indicator of diabetes risk
+- Waist — an indicator of diabetes risk

 - Blood pressure — to calculate cardiovascular disease risk

 - Lipids (HDL, LDL, total cholesterol, triglycerides) — to calculate cardiovascular disease risk

 - Blood glucose — to calculate diabetes risk